 There are eight Scheduled Monuments within a 3km study area of the proposed development.
-Of these, none will be directly impacted by the development and two (PE274 and PE433) have the potential to be indirectly (visually) impacted.
-However, the visual impact will be limited due to distance and intervening vegetation and is likely to be Negligible.
+Of these, none will be directly impacted by the development and only one (PE433) has the potential to be indirectly (visually) impacted.
+However, the visual impact will be limited due to distance and intervening vegetation and is likely to be Minor.